-Explain the term "conceptual framework for financial reporting". (a) (i)

-Outline three main purposes of the conceptual framework for financial reporting. (ii)
+(a) (i) Explain the term "conceptual framework for financial reporting".
+(2 marks) (ii) Outline three main purposes of the conceptual framework for financial reporting.
+(6 marks)

 On 1 January 2015, the property, plant and equipment balances of Kiatu Kizuri Ltd. were as follows: (b)